-The employee has ten (10) calendar days from the management official's verbal response if it does not resolve the grievance, or ten (10) calendar days from the date of the informal discussion with the management official, whichever comes later, to file the grievance in writing with the department head or his/her designee.
-The department head or his/her designated representative will meet with the grievant and his/her Union representative and shall provide a written response to the grievance within twenty-one (21) calendar days of having received it.
+The employee has ten (10) calendar days from the management official's verbal response if it does not resolve the grievance, or ten (10) calendar days from the date of the informal discussion with the management official, whichever comes later, to file the grievance in writing with the department head or their designated representative will meet with the grievant and their Union representative and shall provide a written response to the grievance within twenty-one (21) calendar days of having received it.

 If the grievance is not resolved within the department the employee or the union shall have the right to appeal the grievance to the Human Resources Department Director, in writing, within fifteen (15) calendar days of the response made at Step 2.

-Notwithstanding this procedure, all complaints involving or concerning the payment of compensation shall be in writing to the Director of Human resources or his/her designee with a copy to the department head.
+Notwithstanding this procedure, all complaints involving or concerning the payment of compensation shall be in writing to the Director of Human resources or their designee with a copy to the department head.
 A grievance shall be initiated in writing on the Solano County Grievance Form.
 Procedures hereinafter specified may be invoked, provided however, that all complaints involving or concerning the payment of compensation shall be in writing to the Director of Human Resources with a copy to the department head.